 In the early 1990s, Hillsborough too got converted into an all-seater, and in 1996 it was one of the playing venues during the Euro 1996 tournament.
 The stadium hosted three group matches.

 Over the years, Hillsborough’s effective capacity has slowly decreased due to safety measures and currently no more than 33,800 tickets can be sold for any match, though the club hopes to increase this again to over 36,000.

 Hillsborough Stadium is located in the north-west of the city of Sheffield, about 2.5 kilometres from Sheffield city centre and 3 kilometres from Sheffield Rail station.

-From the bus terminal across the Rail station one can also take bus 53 (to Ecclesfield/Parson Cross), or 77 (to Chapeltown).
+From the bus terminal across the Rail station you can also take bus 53 (to Ecclesfield/Parson Cross), or bus 77 (to Chapeltown).
 The ride takes about 15 minutes.

 Address: Hillsborough, Sheffield S6 1SW

 Sheffield Wednesday Tickets

 Tickets for Sheffield Wednesday matches can be bough online, by phone +44 (0) 871 900 1867, or at the Ticket Office or Megastore at the stadium.